kwanghoon/MySmallBasic/README.md

  - [A Development of Open-Source Software for Educational Coding Environments Using Small Basic (Kwanghoon Choi, Gayoung Kim, Byeong Mo Chang, KIISE Transactions on Computing Practices 24 (12), 649-661)](https://www.dbpia.co.kr/pdf/pdfView.do?nodeId=NODE07575573)

 ## Licence
 Our project is released under [GPL 3.0 Licence].
-Contact us for commercial uses.
+We encourage any forms of the use of this software as long as they keep the MySmallbasic language semantics and the library interfaces.

 ## Roadmap
 - Auto completion in MySmallBasic GUI